PanzerRabid/Getting-and-Cleaning-Data/README.md

 The original dataset is from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 The main package used in the my project is "dplyr"

-The orginal zip file contains totally 10299 data that were dvided into groups: train and test.The main steps to get the final result are:
+The original zip file contains totally 10299 data that were divided into groups: train and test.
+The main steps to get the final result are:
-1. combine these two group into one
+1. Combine these two group into one
-2. subtract the mean and variance of each measurement
+2. Subtract the mean and variance of each measurement
-3. properly label both axis
+3. Properly label both axis
-4. calculate mean for each column
+4. Calculate mean for each column

 ##Code Book
-##(applicable for mean_for_each_measurement_subject.txt or tbl_df "ds2" in R)
+##(Applicable only for mean_for_each_measurement_subject.txt or tbl_df "ds2" in R)
-1. Subject: The serial number of experientment participants (1~30)
+1. Subject: The serial number of experiment participants (1~30)
 2. Activity: The activity that participants perform (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING)
 3. Features (column 3~68, the unit is normalized and bounded within [-1,1]):